Air Conditioner Repair Checklist

 Greenery, vegetation and leaves can block your condensing unit.
 This may reduce its airflow, impact its energy efficiency and change your comfort.
 Here’s a way you can get your equipment running well again.

 - Turn off power totally at the breaker or outdoor lever.

 - Get rid of vegetation waste around the air conditioner.
 Once you’ve cleared bigger clutter within a two-foot range, you can use a paint brush or vacuum to carefully remove dirt from the unit’s fins.
-Distorted fins can also impact effectiveness, so you can attempt to adjust them with a small knife.
+Distorted fins can also impact effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Make sure to avoid getting water on the fan motor.

 - Turn on the power.